-- A. Flag lots shall not be permitted within subdivisions except as approved by the community development director and in compliance with the following standards. except where the applicant can show that the existing parcel configuration, topographic constraints or the location of a pre-existing dwelling unit where an existing dwelling unit is located so that it precludes a land division that meets the minimum density, dimensional lot width and/or depth standards of the underlying zone, or street connectivity is not practicable. - B. If a flag lot is created, a joint accessway shall be provided unless the location of the existing dwelling unit prevents a joint accessway.
+A. Flag lots shall not be permitted within subdivisions except as approved by the community development director and in compliance with the following standards. except where the applicant can show that the existing parcel configuration, topographic constraints or the location of a pre-existing dwelling unit where an existing dwelling unit is located so that it precludes a land division that meets the minimum density, dimensional lot width and/or depth standards of the underlying zone, and except where or street connectivity is not practicable as determined by the City Engineer.

+- B. If a flag lot is created, a joint accessway shall be provided unless the location of the existing dwelling unit prevents a joint accessway.
 A perpetual reciprocal access easement and maintenance agreement shall be recorded for the joint accessway, in a format acceptable by the city attorney.
 A shared joint accessway shall be provided unless the existing topography of the site or the pre-existing dwelling unit is located on the property to prevent a joint accessway.
-A perpetual reciprocal access easement and maintenance agreement shall be recorded for the joint accessway, in a format acceptable to the city attorney. - C. Accessways shall have a pavement width of at least sixteen 16 feet to service one 1 or to two 2 units or twenty 20 feet to service three 3 or more units.
-A fire access corridor of at least twenty 20 feet shall be provided to all parcels with a minimum pavement width of sixteen 16 feet to service two 2 units or twenty 20 feet to service three 3 or more units.
+A perpetual reciprocal access easement shall be recorded for the joint accessway, in a format acceptable by the city attorney.
+A shared joint access a segment and maintenance agreement shall be recorded for the property to prevent a joint accessway.
+A perpetual reciprocal access easement and maintenance agreement shall be recorded for the joint accessway, in a format acceptable to the Ceity Aattorney. - C. Accessways shall have a pavement width of at least sixteen 16 feet to service 1 or 2 units or twenty 20 feet to service 3 or more units.
+A fire access corridor of at least twenty 20 feet shall be provided to all parcels with a minimum pavement width of sixteen 16 feet to service 2 units or twenty 20 feet to service 3 or more units.
 At least six 6 inches of shoulder on each side of the fire access corridor shall be provided in order that construction work does not infringe on adjacent properties.
 A narrower pavement width may be approved by the Fire District and Planning Division.
-The approval The City Engineer and/or Fire District may require that additional fire suppression devices be provided to assure an adequate level of fire and life safety.
-The City Engineer and/or Fire District may prohibit No vehicular obstruction, including trees, fences, landscaping and or structures, shall be located within the fire access corridor.
+The City Engineer and/or Fire District may require that additional fire suppression devices be provided to assure an adequate level of fire and life safety.
+The City Engineer and/or Fire Distriction, including trees, fences, landscaping and structures-within the fire access corridor.

-If the proposed accessway exceeds one hundred fifty 150 feet in length the accessway shall conform to Fire District standards and shall be paved to a minimum width of twenty feet unless an alternative is approved by the Planning Division and Fire District.
-If more than-two 2 residences are served, a turnaround for emergency vehicles shall be provided.
-The turnaround shall be approved by the Ceity Eengineer and Fire District.
-Improvements shall comply with Chapter OCMC 16.12, Minimum Improvements and Design Standards for DevelopmentLand Divisions.
+If the proposed accessway exceeds 150 feet in length the accessway shall conform to Fire District standards and shall be paved to a minimum width of twenty feet unless an alternative is approved by the Planning Division and Fire District.
+If more than two 2 residences are served, a turnaround for emergency vehicles shall be provided.
+The turnaround shall be approved by the City Engineer and Fire District.
+Improvements shall comply with OCMC 16.12, Minimum Improvements and Design Standards for Development.

 - DC.
 The pole portion of the flag lot shall connect to a public street. - ED.
-The pole shall be at least $\frac{810}{10}$ feet wide for the entire length. - FE.
-The pole shall be part of the flag lot and must remainbe under the same ownership as the flag portion of the lot.
+The pole shall be at least ten 810 feet wide for the entire length. - FE.
+The pole shall be part of the flag lot and must remain be under the same ownership as the flag portion of the lot.